-(1) Reflects the grant-date fair value of restricted stock awards and restricted stock units computed in accordance with FASB ASC Topic 718.
-The fair value of time-based grants of restricted stock is based on the closing price of the Company's common stock on the date of grant, and the fair value of performance-based grants of restricted stock units is estimated using a lattice model with the following assumptions for 2017: (1) risk-free rate of return: 1.7%; (2) volatility: 39%; and (3) term: three years.
-The aggregate grant date fair value of the awards to Mr. Mazzola, assuming the highest level of performance conditions will be achieved under their performance-based restricted stock units, was \$510,000.
-Mr. Mazzola forfeited these awards prior to vesting when he resigned on March 20, 2017.
-The aggregate grant date fair value of the awards to Mr. Smith, assuming the highest level of performance conditions will be achieved under his performance-based restricted stock units, is \$505,700.
+(1) Reflects the grant-date fair value of restricted stock awards granted to named executive officers and performance-based restricted stock units granted to Mr. Smith, computed in accordance with FASB ASC Topic 718.
+The fair value of time-based grants of restricted stock is based on the closing price of the Company's common stock on the date of grant, and the fair value of performance-based grants of restricted stock units is estimated using a lattice model with the following assumptions for 2018: (1) risk-free rate of return: 2.49%; (2) volatility: 41%; and (3) term: three years.
+The aggregate grant date fair value of the performance-based RSUs awarded to Mr. Smith, assuming the highest level of performance will be achieved, is \$499,998.